 The FOXC2 gene turns genes on and off during prenatal development.

-Specifically, the kidneys’ development and the heart’s early development utilize FOXC2.
+Specifically, the early development of the kidneys and the heart utilize FOXC2.
 It is particularly important for the development of the valves in the lymphatic system.[ref][ref]

 So what do lymphatic valves and heart development have to do with double eyelashes?

 The mutation in the FOXC2 gene causes a double row of lashes to form during the baby’s development.
-It turns on excess transcription for eyelash development.
+The mutation allows for an excess of eyelash development.

-This mutation can also cause droopy eyelids and yellowish nails.
+This mutation can also cause droopy or hooded eyelids and yellowish nails.

 Additionally, the FOXC2 mutation causes a predisposition to lymphedema (swelling of the arms and legs) and an increased risk of congestive heart failure.[ref]